ant-design/ant-design-web3/.changeset/lucky-toes-film.md

 '@ant-design/web3': minor
 ---

-add common Token assets(ETH/USDT);add TokenSelect and CryptoInput component;improve types document
+feat: new components TokenSelect and CryptoInput